owulveryck/blog/content/post/why-is-ksh-my-script-engine.md

 when the father wants to display `$a` in the current shell, the variable is empty.

 Wait, but why does `ksh` (and `zsh`) do display the correct result ?
-Simply because ksh and zsh have noticed that the command after the pipe was a builtin, and therefore that it was unuseful to fork.
+Simply because ksh and zsh have noticed that the command after the pipe was a builtin, and therefore that it was un-useful to fork.

 ### Strace to the rescue...

-To proove it, let's check for syscall with the `strace` tool, and count how many clones and calls are performed:
+To prove it, let's check for syscalls with the `strace` tool, and count how many clones and calls are performed:

 ```shell
 $ for i in bash zsh ksh